 Choosing A School for Your Child: What’s Important

-With all of the choices for schools today, it can be overwhelming to decide on what school is right for you child.
-As an educator, I was frequently asked about this school or that school by parents.
-I have listed a few of the points to consider when considering a school.
-This is by no means a complete list, but it will get you started towards making a decision along with some of your own preferences.
+With all of the choices for schools today, it can be overwhelming to decide what school is right for your child.
+As an educator, I was frequently asked about this school or by parents.
+I have listed a few points to consider when considering a school.
+The following is by no means a complete list, but it will get you started towards deciding along with some of your preferences.
 In no particular order they are:

 - Look at the school for the long term.
-If it is an elementary, look at all the grades and see your child attending for all six years including Kindergarten.
+If it is elementary, look at all the grades and see your child attending for all six years, including Kindergarten.

 - Go to your state department of education’s website and look up the school.
-Check the disciplinary numbers, i.e. suspensions etc. Check their test scores in the basic four: Math, English, Science and Social Studies (if available).
+Check the disciplinary numbers, i.e., suspensions, etc. Check their test scores in the primary four: Math, English, Science, and Social Studies (if available).
 Where are their weak scores?
 What grade level seems to take a dip in scores?

-- Talk with parents who attend the school and find out what they feel are the strengths of the school as well as the weaknesses.
+- Talk with parents who attend the school and find out what they feel are the school’s strengths and weaknesses.

-- If possible, visit the school during the summer and try to briefly meet the Principal and some of the school administration.
+- If possible, visit the school during the summer and briefly meet the Principal and some of the school administration.

 - How many students attend the school?
 Is that number okay with you as a parent?
-What agenda does the school have? i.e. a parochial school will teach certain beliefs, some charter schools teach certain beliefs, or may require a uniform.
+What plan does the school have? i.e., a parochial school will teach certain beliefs, some charter schools teach certain beliefs, or may require a uniform.
 Are these things okay with you as a parent?

 These are just a few of the considerations as we move quickly toward another school year.
-Shopping right now is key because the school administration is returning to work and beginning to plan their school year.
+Shopping right now is critical because the school administration is returning to work and planning their school year.